Helping Your Child Adjust To A New School

 Have a confident and positive attitude

 Children quickly pick up on our attitudes and perceptions; it’s like they perceive the world through our eyes.
-So, if you want to prepare your kid for a new school, make sure you keep a positive attitude.
+So, if you want to prepare your kid for a new school, make sure you maintain a positive attitude!
 This doesn’t mean you should ignore their negative feelings.
-What we mean by this is acknowledging their negative emotions; you can also emphasize exciting aspects and new opportunities that await.
+By acknowledging their negative emotions; you can also emphasize exciting aspects and the new opportunities that await.
+Read on for more tips on helping your child adjust to a new school.

 Get them involved